- Canary Islands

 Visitors come here for the beautiful and warm weather even during the winter months when the rest of Europe is suffering from low temperatures and snowfalls.

-Walking along the dunes is a MUST and afterwards you can spend the day at the beach Playa Maspalomas, followed by a romantic walk at sunset towards the Maspalomas Lighthouse.
+Walking along the dunes is a MUST and afterward, you can spend the day at the beach Playa Maspalomas, followed by a romantic walk at sunset towards the Maspalomas Lighthouse.

 Playa del Ingles is probably the liveliest place in Gran Canaria and the place to be if you're looking for nightlife and party atmosphere.
-Playa del Ingles is a notorious gay destination in Europe, and it's full of bars and entertainment, including the famous Yumbo Center.
+Playa del Ingles is famous as a destination for gay tourism in Europe, and it's full of bars and entertainment, including the famous Yumbo Center.

 Situated inside Nublo Rural Park, Roque Nublo is yet another symbol of Gran Canaria, seen on many postcards and souvenirs sold on the island.

-The beach of Las Canteras deserves a separate mention, as it's one of those iconic places that you see in a tone of photos.
-Spend the day here along with the many residents of the capital who also come here especially during the summer months.
-Playa Las Canteras is often recognized as the best urban beach in Spain and it's one of our favourite places in the capital.
+Playa de Las Canteras deserves a separate mention, as it's one of those iconic places that you see in a tone of photos.
+Spend the day here along with the many residents of the capital who also come here, especially during the summer months.
+Playa Las Canteras is often recognized as the best urban beach in Spain and it's one of our favorite places in the capital.
 If you plan on visiting the capital you can find more ideas in our article about things to do in Las Palmas de Gran Canaria.

 Another place that is great for kids, but for adults as well.
-Poema del Mar is one of the most recent attractions in Gran Canaria and it's owned by the same company managing Loro Parque and Siam Park in Tenerife.
-Here you can see a giant Aquarium with many species of marine life, along with many other exhibits which will keep you occupied for a few hours.
+Poema del Mar is one of the most popular places to visit while in Las Palmas and it's owned by the same company that owns Loro Parque and Siam Park in Tenerife.
+At Poema del Mar you can see a giant Aquarium with many species of marine life, along with many other exhibits which will keep you occupied for a few hours.